PRiSM: Benchmarking Phone Realization in Speech Models: Results and Discussion

 A trade-off of TP and RP emerges among specialized PR models: for example, Wav2Vec2Phs achieve strong TP results on L2 speech but show limited gains on RP, whereas ZIPAs underperform on TP yet excel on RP.
 Task category also influences their relative performance: Pathological speech benefits more from RP, L2 speech falls in the middle, and multilingual tasks tend to favor TP.
 We hypothesize that transcripts act as a structured bottleneck: pathological speech relies on features such as timbre and prosody, whereas multilingual settings benefit less from acoustic detail.
 We investigate the behavior of TP on \geov in \autoref{sec:analysis_geo}.

 LALMs show task-dependent performance.
 Notably, \qweni achieves competitive TP on pathological speech, but they generally perform poorly in zero-shot settings and underperform on languages other than English (\ez).
 An exception is L2 speech, where the gap is smaller, explored in \autoref{sec:mallm}.
+Additional few-shot results are reported in \autoref{appendix:fewshot}; they improve pathological speech tasks but show mixed effects elsewhere, with no consistent gains as the number of examples increases.

 Overall, our results highlight the \textbf{importance of evaluating PR systems with a combination of intrinsic and extrinsic tasks}.
 Intrinsic evaluation alone may not fully capture phonetic capabilities, while extrinsic evaluation reveals that relative performance on TP and RP is task-dependent. \textbf{Multilingual pretraining and fine-tuning improve performance} across model families, and \textbf{encoder-CTC based architectures provide more stable PR performance} in new domains.
 In contrast, \textbf{LALMs remain limited} in phone recognition and related tasks.